Cheezmeister/www.luchenlabs.com/projects/cheezus/index.markdown

 description: My first completed game
 tech: C++, SDL
 screenshot: /content/screenshots/cheezus.png
-headhtml:
+windownload: InstallCheezus.exe
+windows: supported
+mac: unsupported
+nix: unsupported
 ---

 Cheezus is a typical platformer with a few twists in presentation and level design; it's some of the worst code I've ever written, but I learned an immense amount putting it together and I'm still rather partial to it.
-You play as a piece of Swiss cheez and do some really bizarre stuff. (you'll see what I mean).
-Music's my original composition, sprites (the better ones, anyway) done by my good buddy Spyke, and many thanks to the [Lazy Foo](http://lazyfooproductions.com/SDL_tutorials/index.php) for teaching me everything I know about SDL.
+You play as a piece of Swiss cheez and do some rather bizarre things(you'll see what I mean).
+Music's my original composition, sprites (the better ones, anyway) done by Rich "Spyke" DeFrancisco, and many thanks to the [Lazy Foo](http://lazyfooproductions.com/SDL_tutorials/index.php) for teaching me everything I know about SDL.
 Enjoy!